Skip to main content

 Unauthorised Disclosure

-The most common way employees breach their duty of confidentiality is through unauthorised disclosure, which often occurs when sharing their former employer’s confidential information in a new business they start.
+The most common way employees breach their duty of confidentiality is through unauthorised disclosure, often when sharing their former employer’s confidential information in a new business they start.

 Misuse